Stormwater Policies and Regulations

-The 2016 Massachusetts Small Municipal Separate Sewer System (MS4) Permit has introduced new requirements for towns to comply with, and the Cape Cod Area-wide Water Quality Management Plan (the 208 Plan) identified the new stormwater permit as an opportunity to reduce the amount of nitrogen that stormwater contributes to coastal embayments.
-The Cape Cod Commission is working to assist towns in complying with the MS4 permit, incorporating stormwater systems designed to handle increased runoff in a distributed and decentralized manner into community planning efforts, and using improved stormwater management as a tool to reduce nitrogen loading to coastal resources.
+A Small Municipal Separate Storm Sewer System (MS4) is a system of conveyances owned by the state or town collecting stormwater and discharging to local water bodies.
+Towns are responsible for managing their municipal sewer systems through the US Environmental Protection Agency's (EPA) Massachusetts Small Municipal Separate Storm Sewer System (MS4) permit.
+The Cape Cod Commission assists towns in complying with the MS4 permit, incorporating stormwater systems designed to handle increased runoff in a distributed and decentralized manner into community planning efforts, and using improved stormwater management as a tool to reduce nitrogen loading to coastal resources.